MIDUS: Memory-Infused Depth Up-Scaling: Appendix

-\blue{A critical bottleneck in training memory-augmented networks arises during the backward pass of the embedding retrieval (i.e., value aggregation).
-When multiple tokens in a batch access the same memory slot index, standard implementations (e.g., \texttt{torch.nn.EmbeddingBag} or \texttt{scatter\_add}) suffer from \emph{atomic operation contention}.
-The GPU hardware serializes concurrent \texttt{atomicAdd} requests to the same memory address, causing severe performance degradation.}
+A practical bottleneck in training memory layers arises in the backward pass of value aggregation.
+When multiple retrieval queries access the same value-table row, standard implementations such as \texttt{torch.nn.EmbeddingBag} or \texttt{scatter\_add} may issue many concurrent updates to the same memory address.
+On GPUs, these updates are typically serialized through atomic operations, which can reduce effective memory bandwidth and slow training.

-\blue{In addition, for the specific combination of \texttt{bfloat16} values and \texttt{per\_sample\_weights} used in our memory layers, current PyTorch kernels do not provide an efficient backward implementation that meets our requirements.
-To address both issues, we implement a custom autograd function that employs a ``Deduplication and Pre-aggregation'' strategy.
-This backward scheme applies to any memory layer that aggregates values from an indexable table (e.g., PKM, linear memory, and HML).}
+This issue is particularly relevant for our memory layers, which combine sparse retrieval, per-sample weights, and \texttt{bfloat16} values.
+Current PyTorch kernels do not provide an efficient backward path for this combination that matches our requirements.
+We therefore implement a custom autograd function based on deduplication and pre-aggregation.
+The scheme applies to any value aggregation of the form

-\blue{As outlined in Algorithm~\ref{alg:backward}, our method first expands gradients to per-token form, then deduplicates indices within the batch, and finally performs local aggregation before a single global update.
-This consolidates all contributions to a given memory slot into a single write, greatly reducing atomic contention and improving effective memory-bandwidth utilization. }